Lemoncode/react-hooks-by-example/02-use-state-object/Readme.md

 ## Resume

-This example takes the _01-use-state_ example as a starting point.
+This example takes the _01-use-state_ as a starting point.

-In the previous example we stored a string in the state, but not all are basic types, can we store an object using useState?
-Sure yes, the only thing that when we want to introduce changes in state we have to follow the principle of immutability and do not modify the original object.
+In the previous example we stored a string in the state, but ...do we need to use a _useState_ per each basic fild, can we store an object using useState?
+Yes you can, but we have to take into consideration that updates on this object must be done following the principle of immutability (we never add an update on a given object, we create a new one).

 ## Steps

-- First we copy the previous example, and do a _npm install_
+- First we copy the previous example, and execute a _npm install_

 ```bash
 npm install
 ```

-- Let's go to store in the state an object that has the name and last name of a user, first we can write something like:
+- Let's go store in the state an object that has the name and last name of a given user, we can write something like:

 _./src/demo.tsx_